FamilySearch/fs-php-lite/README.md

 // OAuth step 2: Exchange the code for an access token.
 //
 // This will automatically retrieve the code from $_GET and exchange it for
 // an access token.
+The access token is contained in the response object if the
-The access token is returned but doesn't need to be saved to
+// request was successful.
+The token doesn't need to be saved to a variable if
-// a variable if sessions are turned on.
+// sessions are enabled because the SDK will automatically save it.
-$fs->oauthResponse();
+$response = $fs->oauthResponse();

 // Get the current user
 $response = $fs->get('/platform/users/current');